 Govind Gopakumar, who studied the politics of water infrastructure and sanitation in India, is an assistant professor of General Studies at Concordia University.

-Anna Lamprou is studying NGOs, nanotechnology policy, and harmonization of EU and US policies.
+Anna Lamprou studied NGOs, nanotechnology policy, and harmonization of EU and US policies.

 David Levinger, who wrote his disseration on pedestrian technologies, is president of the Mobility Education Foundation.